NCAR/micm/docs/source/getting_started.rst

 CMake will allow for setting options such as the installation directory with CMAKE_INSTALL_PREFIX, or various build flags such as BUILD_DOCS, ENABLE_CUDA, etc.

-MICM can optionally include support for json configuration reading, JIT-compiled chemistry functions, and GPU support.
+MICM can optionally include support for json configuration reading, OpenMP, JIT-compiled chemistry functions, and GPUs.
 Each of these requires an additional library.
 Some of these libraries can be included automatically with cmake build options, others require that you have libraries installed on your system.